Azure/batch-shipyard/docs/01-batch-shipyard-configuration.md

 The `credentials` property is where Azure Batch and Storage credentials are defined.
 * The `batch` property defines the Azure Batch account.
+Members under the `batch` property can be found in the [Azure Portal](https://portal.azure.com) under your Batch account.
 * Multiple storage properties can be defined which references different Azure Storage account credentials under the `storage` property.
 This may be needed for more flexible configuration in other configuration files.
 In the example